jacymarmaduke/jacymarmaduke.github.io/index.md

 ---

-### Tracking the Repercussions of Heavy Water Use on Public Lands
+### Tracking the Consequences of Heavy Water Use on Public Lands

 <img src="images/forestWaterViz.png?raw=true"/>